Almost done! Please complete this form and click the button below to subscribe

 So to avoid being a victim yourself, let’s run through five red flags to spot a Ponzi scheme before it’s too late.

-Ponzi schemes usually offer abnormally high “guaranteed” returns of more than 20% per annum.
+Ponzi schemes usually offer abnormally high “guaranteed” returns of more than 20% per annum (or even more ridiculous — per month!).
 The attractive returns are used to lure investors to invest in their products.
 However, there is no such thing as guaranteed returns in this world (even the money in your savings account can disappear if the bank goes bust!) because there is always some degree of risk to every investment.

 If you think about it, if a company is able to promise investors 20% returns per annum, this means that they have to generate returns higher than 20% in order for them to turn a profit.
 And if this company is able to generate annual returns above 20% consistently, the owner of the company should already be one of the richest men on the Forbes list.
-In comparison, Warren Buffett’s annual return over the last 50 years (1965-2015) is 19.2%.
+For context, Warren Buffett’s annual return over the last 51 years (1965-2016) is 20.8% and he’s arguably the world’s greatest investor.
 So always be skeptical when schemes offer you abnormally high and consistent “guaranteed” returns.

 Whenever I see a scheme that guarantees high returns, I always love to ask them just how they are able to generate these returns if I were to invest with them.
 The answer I usually get is that the investment process is confidential and they cannot tell me!
 So then how can anyone invest in a company if they don’t understand how the company actually makes its money?